Cost of Change — The Hidden Driver Behind Our Software Delivery Choices

 Cost of change refers to the dollar value a project incurs if a business requirement is modified before delivery.
 Naturally, we want the cost of change to be as small as possible.

-An empirical approach was suggested to measure the cost of change in a paper published in 2012 titled “Measuring the Impact of Changing Requirements on Software Project Cost: An Empirical Investigation”.
+An empirical approach was suggested to measure the cost of change in software engineering projects in a paper published in 2012 titled “Measuring the Impact of Changing Requirements on Software Project Cost: An Empirical Investigation”.
 The approach provides a conceptual framework founded on two ideas:

 To better understand the cost of change, we need to examine the drivers behind it.
 Implementing a new feature requires, at the minimum, some analysis and coding.
 Business value is created at this stage, and the customer is happy to cover the costs.